openmrs/openmrs-book-guide/reporting.md

 ### Indicators

 Having built cohort queries to do the underlying calculations, they used these to build the two indicators.
-TheIndicatorspage is accessed from theManage Report Definitions section of theAdministrationpage.
+The **Indicators** page is accessed from the **Manage Report Definitions** section of the **Administration** page.

-Since indicators are generally calculated over a time period, at a particular location, the indicators they created contain the defaultStart Date,End Date, andLocation parameters. \(Since the Amani Clinic was only managing a single site in OpenMRS, they ignored the Location parameter.\)
+Since indicators are generally calculated over a time period, at a particular location, the indicators they created contain the default **Start Date**, **End Date**, and **Location** parameters. \(Since the Amani Clinic was only managing a single site in OpenMRS, they ignored the **Location** parameter.\)

 #### Count indicators

-The simplest type of indicator is aCount indicator, which counts the number of patients who match a cohort query.
+The simplest type of indicator is a **Count** indicator, which counts the number of patients who match a cohort query.

-They used aCountindicator to build their first indicator, shown below.
+They used a **Count** indicator to build their first indicator, shown below.
 The underlying cohort query is a composition query including "Females" and "Any Encounter Between Dates."

 ![](http://write.flossmanuals.net/openmrs/reporting/static/report%20seen%20indicator.png)

 #### Fraction indicators

-The most useful type of indicator for monitoring program progress is theFraction indicator, which takes two cohort definitions, representing a numerator and a denominator, and displays this as a fraction. \(It ensures that the numerator patients are a subset of the denominator.\)
+The most useful type of indicator for monitoring program progress is the **Fraction** indicator, which takes two cohort definitions, representing a numerator and a denominator, and displays this as a fraction. \(It ensures that the numerator patients are a subset of the denominator.\)

 Amani Clinic built their second indicator as a fraction indicator.
 The underlying cohort query for the numerator was a simple Coded Observation Query, while the denominator was the Composition Query described above.